What are the requirements for altering mobile/manufactured homes?

 (a) Self-supporting awnings and carports.

 When awnings and carports are self-supporting they may be flashed to the manufactured/mobile home and no permit is required from L&I FAS section.
+The awnings and/or carports must be constructed to not block required egress doors or windows.
 Please check with your local jurisdiction building department for any permits required by them.

 (b) Awnings and carports using the home for support.